 It was the summer of 2009, August 15th to be exact, and I'd received an all too familiar Facebook notification that I had been tagged in a picture...

 So I signed in to check it out.
 Now, most of the time people are choosy with the pictures they upload of themselves to Facebook, but you don't have much control of what other people put up there.
 If you don't like how you look in a picture someone else uploads, aside from asking them to take it down, the most you can do is 'untag' yourself and hope it gets buried somewhere amidst "so and so's" pictures of their homemade lasagna and their mirror self portraits.
-Needless to say, said picture wasn't one I would have uploaded myself because quite frankly, I looked like a fat frump!
+Needless to say, said picture wasn't one I would have uploaded myself because I did NOT like how I looked!
 Now for those who know me, you know I'm probably one of the least vain, most fashion backwards twenty-somethings they know.
 So for me to stress about what I look like, well, that's somethin'.
 That was my turning point so to speak.
 Mike and I had just gotten engaged and set a date for our wedding, and like all brides-to-be, I was thinking about what I was going to look like our wedding day.
 So from then on, I set out to lose some weight!
 I actually just found the piece of paper in my night stand where I'd written my weight and the date: 8/15/09 - 147lbs, which is what prompted me to write this post.
+That doesn't SEEM like a lot of weight to some, but for my height (5'4) and body frame it looked and felt like A LOT more!
 Around that same point in time, Mike was on this "crazy" bacon kick where he ate bacon at every meal.
 So you can imagine the two of us in the kitchen bickering: Andrea: "Honey, I'm trying to lose weight for our wedding and you keep cooking bacon!
 What the heck!
 Aren't you afraid you're going to DIE OF A HEART ATTACK and make me a widow???
 Everyone knows saturated fat is BAD!"